frozenexplorer/PoPL-project/project_report.md

 > **Prompt**: "The current sorting implementation for finding the largest file is $O(n \log n)$.
 Propose a heap-based solution using a custom `Comparator` and `PriorityQueue` to maintain only the top $K$ largest files.
 I need $O(1)$ access time for the largest element."
 *   **Outcome**: This drove the decision to use `PriorityQueueCustom` for the `top` command, significantly optimizing performance for large directories compared to a full sort.

 ### 5.5.
-Phase 5: Aggregation & Final Polish
+Phase 5: Refactoring & Final Polish
-**Goal**: Add statistical insights and ensure professional documentation.
+**Goal**: Enhance realism with nested navigation and consolidate analytics.
-> **Prompt**: "I need to add aggregation commands to the CLI.
-Suggest implementation logic for `avg_size` and `counts` (file vs dir) using Java Streams.
-Also, help me structure a formal project report that covers the architecture, implementation details, and this prompt engineering strategy."
+> **Prompt**: "Refactor the CLI to support real nested directory navigation instead of just simulating it.
+Also, consolidate the `avg_size`, `max_size`, and `counts` commands into a single `analyse [path]` command that provides a comprehensive report for any directory.
+Remove the `queue` system to streamline the focus on analysis."
-*   **Outcome**: Implemented `avg_size` and `counts` using stream reductions and filters.
-The project report was structured to professionally document the entire engineering process.
+*   **Outcome**: Modified `DirectoryItem` to hold children, enabling true recursive navigation.
+Replaced individual stats commands with a robust `analyse` tool, and removed the job queue to focus on the core file system analysis value proposition.

 ---